cowboy8625/snow-lang/README.md

 # Snow Lang

-Snow is a pure functional language with a lot of inspiration from Haskall.
+Snow is a pure functional language with a lot of inspiration from Haskall and OCaml.

 # Syntax

 ```
-main = print "Hello World!"
+fn main = print "Hello World!";
 ```